dart-lang/logging/README.md

 });
 ```

 First, set the root `Level`.
-All messages at or above the level are sent to the
+All messages at or above the current level are sent to the
 `onRecord` stream.
 Available levels are:

 + `Level.OFF`